Hosting annual day-long retreats, organizing workshops with nationally-known teachers, and collaborating with other mindfulness organizations.

-Self Compassion Workshop ~ October, 2016
+PAST EVENT: Self Compassion Workshop ~ October, 2016

 At this wonderful event, a crowd of 200 gathered in UM's Rackham Amphitheater to learn about self-compassion from one of the world’s leading researchers.
 Dr. Kristin Neff is an Associate Professor at the University of Texas, Austin and author of the book Self Compassion: The Proven Power of Being Kind to Yourself.
 She presented research findings and invited the group of therapists, educators and community members to engage in informal and formal self- compassion exercises both individually and in small groups.

 We were encouraged to breathe affectionately, listen compassionately, accept and befriend difficult emotions, and treat ourselves, as though we were our own best friends.